Border Cities

 Support the implementation of the University of Latin American Integration - UNILA, as a privileged place for the dissemination of Latin American cultures;

-That the University of Latin American Integration - UNILA offers regular or specialisation courses on the following topics: (i) regional planning in cross-border spaces; (ii) Latin American architecture; and (iii) Latin American historical, artistic and cultural heritage;
+That the University of Latin American Integration - UNILA offer regular or specialized courses on the following topics: (i) regional planning in cross-border areas; (ii) Latin American architecture; and (iii) Latin American historical, artistic and cultural heritage;

-Articulate a commitment to joint planning and articulated management, between the municipalities of the cross-border urban agglomerate, public managers and organised society, aiming to insert them into the guidelines of the agreements of the nation-state;
+Articulate a commitment to joint planning and articulated management, between the municipalities of the cross-border urban agglomerate, public managers and the organized society, aiming to insert them in the guidelines of the agreements of the Nation-State;

-Create an Integration Commission made up of trade unions from Mercosur member countries and recognised as a working group by the foreign ministries of these countries;
+To create an Integration Commission made up of trade unions from Mercosur member countries and recognized as a working group by the foreign ministries of these countries;

-To create a Discussion Group, with the aim of carrying out studies and debates; to coordinate meetings and workshops for the constant exchange of ideas and the continuity of the debate.
+To create a Discussion Group, with the objective of carrying out studies and debates; to coordinate meetings and workshops for the constant exchange of ideas and the continuity of the debate.